 While cloud storage is not shareable compared to other solutions (except the family edition), iCloud’s office services mentioned above allow for teamwork.
 To-do lists, schedules, presentations, etc. can be easily shared with other users, provided they also have an Apple ID.
 All your data is encrypted by Apple both during transmission and on the server (minimum 128-bit AES).
 Additional protection is provided by optional two-factor authentication, which links your cloud password with a six-digit verification code.
 This will be sent to a trustworthy device of your choice.

 The business tariffs “express” and “standard” round off Livedrive’s portfolio.
-The former grants up to three users access to 2TB of storage and automatic back-ups (35$ per month), while the latter is aimed at teams of ten or more users (10TB for 110$ per month).
-Team folders, where files can be shared, comments created and changes viewed, greatly improve the use of this shared memory.
+The former grants up to three users’ access to 2TB of storage and automatic backups ($35 per month), while the latter is aimed at teams of ten or more users (10TB for $110 per month).
+Team folders, where files can be shared, comments added and changes viewed, greatly improve the use of this shared storage.
 It does not matter from which device the access of the different participants takes place: desktop software for macOS and Windows is available as well as apps for iOS and Android.
 Alternatively, as with all cloud memories in the test, the path via the platform-independent web interface is possible.

 Livedrive stores all data exclusively in certified data centers (ISO-27001) in Great Britain.

 |Very cost-effective storage and backup solution||No free storage version available|